 Established in 1999, the Denise LeBlond Lifetime Achievement Award recognizes an individual whose dedication and vision have furthered the cause of affordable housing in BC.
 Previous recipients can be viewed below.

-- Number of years involved in the field
+- Number of years involved in the affordable housing sector.

 Outstanding leadership and significant accomplishments in the field

-- Leadership positions held in housing organizations and in community,
+- Leadership positions held in housing organizations and in the community.

 Vision and creativity in fostering a community development approach in the delivery of affordable housing

-- Demonstrated links between the housing projects or programs involved with and the
+- Demonstrated links between the housing projects or programs involved with the community.

 - New tools or techniques that reduced reliance on government funding to develop or deliver affordable housing.